home-assistant/developers.home-assistant/docs/asyncio_blocking_operations.md

 #### import_module

-When importing a module, the import machinery has to read the module from disk which does blocking I/O. This is also a CPU intensive process so its very important that they calls run in the executor.
+When importing a module, the import machinery has to read the module from disk which does blocking I/O. Importing modules is both CPU-intensive and involves blocking I/O, so it is crucial to ensure these operations are executed in the executor.

 Importing code in [cpython is not thread-safe](https://github.com/python/cpython/issues/83065).
 If the module will only ever be imported in a single place, the standard executor calls can be used.
 If the module may be imported in multiple places at the same time, instead use the `homeassistant.helpers.importlib.import_module` helper which is thread-safe.